 4.1 Nominations for AdCom Ballot.
 A slate of nominees for the eight upcoming statutory three-year elected terms on the AdCom, as specified in the Constitution and elsewhere in these Bylaws, shall be prepared each year by the Nominations Committee.
 Dates given below are intended as guidelines only and not mandates.

 4.1.1 Call for Nominations.
 The Chair of the Nominations Committee shall publish a Call for Nominations of candidates for the ballot by email or other electronic means to all members and affiliates by April 15.
-At his or her discretion, the Chair shall also publish the Call for Nominations in the appropriate issue of the Society Newsletter and distribute nomination forms and instructions at one or more Society-sponsored conferences, as appropriate and allowed by conference schedules.
+At his or her discretion, the Chair shall also publish the Call for Nominations in the appropriate issue of the Society Newsletter and distribute nomination forms and instructions via electronic means to the full membership.
 The Call shall include guidelines on qualifications, including provisions for nomination by petition, as well as details on the required nomination submission.
 All nominations shall include the full name of the prospective ballot candidate, IEEE member or affiliate number, professional affiliation, if any, full contact information, certification of his or her willingness to serve, and a brief combined biographical sketch and candidate statement.
 The Call shall include a statement to the effect that incomplete nomination packages may be rejected.
 The deadline for the receipt of nominations for the ballot shall be June 1.

 4.1.2 Nomination by Petition.
 In accordance with the applicable IEEE Bylaws and Policies for societies with fewer than 30,000 members, a petition bearing the endorsement of two percent of the members of record of the Society shall automatically place the nominee on the ballot.

-3. The name of each member signing a paper petition must be clearly printed or typed.
+22.214.171.124 The name of each member signing a paper petition must be clearly printed or typed.
 For identification purposes, names and signatures on paper petitions must be accompanied by IEEE membership numbers or addresses as listed on official membership records.
-Only original signatures on paper petitions or signatures submitted electronically through the indicated website can be accepted.
+Only original signatures on paper petitions or signatures may be submitted by electronic means directly to the IEEE.

 4.2 Selection for the Ballot.
 The Nomination Committee, having received nominations and valid petitions from Society members and affiliates, shall draw up a ballot for the AdCom election.
 The ballot selection process shall be completed by July 1.